-By right-clicking and dragging my ‘Order Date’ field onto the ‘Columns’ shelf, I was given an extra option to select the date aggregation (i.e. Year, Month, Week).
-To get the view to look as it does below, I chose the ‘MONTH’ option that was colored green.
+By right-clicking and dragging my ‘Order Date’ field onto the ‘Columns’ shelf, we are given an extra option to select the date aggregation (i.e. Year, Month, Week).
+To get the view to look as it does below, choose the ‘MONTH’ option that was colored green.
 The green indicates that the date will be continuous.

 We have now essentially made a series of line graphs, but they are not very ‘sparky’, making it difficult to quickly glean insights.
 This is an easy fix in Tableau by clicking and dragging the right side of the graph to the left to reduce the width of the view.